RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 Figure 1 shows the electrical circuit you will be working with.
 It consists of a transistor (labelled NMOS1 in LTSPICE) and a resistor called RChip.
 Two voltages sources are added for the power supply (VDD) and input voltage (Vin­), Vout is the output voltage which will go to the oscilloscope when you measure the device after fabrication.

 By applying a voltage on the input (gate), the resistance between the drain and source will be modulated.
 Due to this a current going from drain to source will be modulated.
-A minimum voltage is required to form a channel between source and drain, which is called the threshold voltage (VTh).
-For voltages above VTh the transistor will form a conductive path between source and drain.
-As the gate is electrically isolated from the source and drain by 100 nm of SiO2, ideally no current will flow from the gate to the source or drain.
+A minimum voltage is required to form a channel between source and drain, which is called the threshold voltage ($V_{Th}$).
+For voltages above $V_{Th}$ the transistor will form a conductive path between source and drain.
+As the gate is electrically isolated from the source and drain by 100 nm of $SiO_2$, ideally no current will flow from the gate to the source or drain.
 Remember that since current is a flow of charged particles, which are electrons with a negative charge, the charge carriers move from source to drain.
 Hence their names.

 For a current to flow from the drain to the source, a so-called drain-source voltage must be applied.
 This could be done by connecting the source to a voltage supply, however, in such a case the output voltage of the transistor will always be 5 V and only the current is modulated by the gate voltage.
 If we want to make a circuit where an input voltage on the gate controls an output voltage (Vout) on the drain of the transistor, we need to add a resistor between the drain and the power supply, as shown in figure 1.

-As the transistor between the drain and source has a finite resistance, which is controlled by the gate, we now end up with this transistor resistor in series with the on-chip resistor Rchip.
-This acts as a so-called voltage divider: the voltage at Vout equals the current which goes to through RChip and the transistor, times the on resistance of the transistor.
+As the transistor between the drain and source has a finite resistance, which is controlled by the gate, we now end up with this transistor resistor in series with the on-chip resistor $R_{chip}$.
+This acts as a so-called voltage divider: the voltage at $V_{out}$ equals the current which goes to through $R_{Chip}$ and the transistor, times the on resistance of the transistor.
 Mathematically:

 $V_{out} = \frac{R_{Transistor}}{R_{Transistor} + R_{chip}} V_{dd}$

-Since the resistance value of the transistor depends on the applied input voltage Vin we get that we can control Vout with Vin:
+Since the resistance value of the transistor depends on the applied input voltage $V_{in}$ we get that we can control Vout with $V_{in}$:

 $V_{out}\left(V_{in}\right) = \frac{R_{Transistor}\left(V_{in}\right)}{R_{Transistor}\left(V_{in}\right) + R_{chip}} V_{dd}$